-F1 "Send all characters" command
+- F1 "Send all characters" command - 0D Hex value for a CR

 The data is output as: 4567890ABCDEFGHIJ <CR>

 F6-Move the cursor backward a number of characters

 Move the cursor back "nn" characters from current cursor position.
 Syntax = F6nn where nn is the numeric value (00-99) for the number of characters the cursor should be moved back.